AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 =======================

 Ada is a strongly typed language.
 It is interestingly modern in that
-aspect: Strong static typing is going through a popularity rise, due to multiple factors: Popularity of statically typed functional programming, a big push from the academic community in the typing domain, many practical languages with strong type systems emerging, etc.
+respect: strong static typing has been increasing in popularity in programming language design, owing to factors such as the growth of statically typed functional programming, a big push from the research community in the typing domain, and many practical languages with strong type systems.

 What is a type?
 ---------------

 In statically typed languages, a type is mainly (but not only) a *compile time* construct.
-It is a construct commonly used in programming languages to enforce invariants about the behavior of a program.
-Invariants can be described as unchangeable properties that hold true for all variable of a given type.
-Enforcing them allows for ensuring that variables of a data type never have invalid values.
+It is a construct to enforce invariants about the behavior of a program.
+Invariants are unchangeable properties that hold for all variables of a given type.
+Enforcing them ensures, for example, that variables of a data type never have invalid values.

-A type is used to reason about *values* a program manipulates.
-The aim is to classify values by what you can accomplish with them, and this way you can reason about the correctness of your values.
+A type is used to reason about the *objects* a program manipulates (an object is a variable or a constant).
+The aim is to classify objects by what you can accomplish with them (i.e., the operations that are permitted), and this way you can reason about the correctness of the objects' values.

 .. todo: expand/clarify

 Integers
 --------

-A nice feature of Ada is that the user can define its own integer types.
+A nice feature of Ada is that you can define your own integer types, based on the requirements of your program (i.e., the range of values that makes sense).
-In fact, the Integer types provided by the language are defined with the same mechanisms.
+In fact, the definitional mechanism that Ada provides forms the semantic basis for the predefined integer types.
 There is no "magical" built-in type in that regard, which is unlike most languages, and arguably very elegant.

 .. code-block:: ada

     with Ada.Text_IO; use Ada.Text_IO;

-    procedure Greet is
+    procedure Integer_Type_Example is
        --  Declare a signed integer type, and give the bounds type My_Int is range -1 ..
 20;
        --                         ^ High bound
        --                   ^ Low bound

-       --  Like variables, type declarations can only happen in --  declarative regions
+       --  Like variables, type declarations can only appear in --  declarative regions
     begin
        for I in My_Int loop